Heat Pump Water Heaters

 - Homes with electric water heating, particularly with water heaters 10 years or older.

-- Installations in garages or basements.
+- Installations in unconditioned or semi-conditioned areas, such as garages or basements.